-Machino Plastics Ltd had been growing its sales at a moderate pace of 7-10%% year on year over last 10 years (FY2007-16).
+Machino Plastics Ltd had been growing its sales at a moderate pace of 7-10%% year on year over the last 10 years (FY2007-16).
 The growth has been currently sustained by its plants in Gurgaon & Manesar.
 To sustain the growth momentum in future, Machino Plastics Ltd has been doing additional capacity addition both at its existing plant at Manesar as well as a new plant in Madhya Pradesh.

 The plant at Madhya Pradesh seems to have witnessed a lot of delays as Machino Plastics Ltd has started work on the plant in FY2013 and had initially expected to complete the construction and start operations of the plant in April 2014.
-The below excerpt from the FY2013 annual report indicates the original completion plans of the management about this plant.
+The below excerpt from the FY2013 annual report (page 9) indicates the original completion plans of the management about this plant.

 The minimal capex spending by Machino Plastics Ltd in last two financial years (FY2015 and FY2016), when it spent about ₹1 cr. and ₹5 cr. on capex respectively, indicates that the company has gone slow on completion of the new plant.
-However, the balance sheet declared by Machino Plastics Ltd for Sept 30, 2016, indicates that the net fixed assets have increased by about ₹15 cr. from ₹77 cr. at March 31, 2016, to ₹92 cr. at September 30, 2016.
+However, the balance sheet declared by Machino Plastics Ltd for Sept 30, 2016, indicates that the net fixed assets have increased by about ₹15 cr. from ₹77 cr. on March 31, 2016, to ₹92 cr. at September 30, 2016.